 - This SBC is powered by Octavo Systems OSD3358 1GHz ARM Cortex-A8 with integrated 512MB DDR3 RAM.

-- Its size is about 56 x 35mm in dimension, which can be easily compared to Raspberry Pi Zero.
+- Its size is about 56 x 35mm in dimension, easily compared to Raspberry Pi Zero.

 - Can be programmed easily, just plugging it into a laptop-like USB device.

 - The device can be programmed using an interactive web browser that gives access to the Linux command line.

 - Although pie zero offers more impressive specs at a lower price, the price of PocketBeagle is $37.